Guidelines for Referral

 Students often have a number of concerns about counseling and seeking assistance that, if not directly discussed, can deter them from acting upon a referral.
 It is useful to anticipate these issues and subsequently to make responses that are factual, encouraging, and appropriate.

-Concern: Going for counseling is a sign of weakness.
-It shows I can't handle my own problems.
+- Concern: Going for counseling is a sign of weakness.
+It shows I can’t handle my own

 Response: You are capable of handling most of your problems.
 There are some, however, that are difficult to handle alone.
 Recognizing when you need assistance, and then getting it, is a sign of good problem-solving ability.

-Concern: Counseling won't work for me.
-It's not effective.
+- Concern: Counseling won’t work for It’s not effective.

 Response: There are no guaranteed results, that is true.
 There is a high probability, though, that counseling can be helpful.
 It has worked for a large number of students and it could work for you.
 Give it a try.

-Concern: The counselor will tell other people about my problem.
+- Concern: The counselor will tell other people about my

 Response: What you share with a counselor is considered confidential.
 Information is not released to anyone (parents, friends, instructors) without your permission